KBicks/CMEECourseWork/Week2/readme-week2.txt

     data from sets
-    dictionary.py demonstrates how to populate a dictionary from a set tuple.py shows how to extract data and print from tuples
+    dictionary.py demonstrates how to populate a dictionary from a set tuple.py shows how to extract data and print from tuples align_seqs.py takes a csv input sequence and matches two sequences, counts the number of matches, then outputs the sequences with the highest number of matches into a txt file in results, with the number of matches. oaks_debugme.py searches input csv for oak species and outputs them into a new csv file in results.

 The Data directory contains files for testing the code scripts.
 The Results directory contains the outputs from code scripts.